shineunited/conductor-twig/README.md

 ## Installation

-To add conductor-twig-addon, the recommend method is via composer.
+To add conductor-twig-addon, the recommended method is via composer.
 ```sh
 $ composer require shineunited/conductor-twig-addon
 ```